utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-from-git.md

 ## Import from a local Git repository

-You can import data from a local GitHub, BitBucket, GitLab, or Azure DevOps repository on your computer.
+You can import data from a local GitHub, Bitbucket, GitLab, or Azure DevOps repository on your computer.

 1. In Postman, select **Import** in the sidebar.